Skip to content

 Chinese — Dumpling Specialist$$$

-The 1936-founded dumpling institution at the foot of the Bell Tower — three hundred varieties of jiaozi served as a formal banquet upstairs, each shaped to reference the filling inside.
+A 1936 dumpling house at the foot of the Bell Tower: three hundred jiaozi shapes served as an eighteen-course banquet upstairs.

 Tang Dynasty Xi'an Chinese — Dinner Theatre 2 Impress Clients